jarviscanada/jarvis_data_eng_BikervensBernard/springboot/README.md

 ## REST API Usage
 ### Swagger
 Swagger is used to describe the structure of your
 APIs so that machines can read them.
-The ability of APIs to describe their own structure is the root of all awesomeness in Swagger.
 Why is it so great?
 Well, by reading your API’s structure, we can automatically build beautiful and interactive API documentation.
 Swagger does this by asking your API to return a YAML or JSON that contains a detailed description of your entire API.